velvetcakes1/LoM_en/README.md

 # Legend Of Mortal - EN
 English Translation for the game Legend of Mortal.

 ## Prerequisites

 These are included in this repository and you do not need to download them separately.
 Links are below if you still want to get them on your own.

 If you plan to download the prerequisites yourself, please note that the game executable is 32-bit.
 And the XUnity.AutoTranslator config language needs to be `zh-CN` for Simplified Chinese.
 This is case sensitive.
-You only need the "Translation_zh-CN_to_en.txt" file from `LoM_en\Mod\BepInEx\Translation\en\Text` and paste it in your respective BepInEx folder.
+You only need the `Translation_zh-CN_to_en.txt` file from `LoM_en\Mod\BepInEx\Translation\en\Text` and paste it in your respective BepInEx folder.

 - BepInEx [Click Here](https://github.com/BepInEx/BepInEx)

 - XUnity.AutoTranslator - [Click Here](https://github.com/bbepis/XUnity.AutoTranslator)

-What you actually need is just XUnity.AutoTranslator.
-There are several ways to install it without a plugin framework like BepInEx but I haven't tested them.

 ## Installation

-1. Clone or Download this repository by clicking on "<> Code" and under HTTPS Download ZIP.
+1. Clone or Download this repository by clicking on `<> Code` and under `HTTPS Download ZIP`.
 Right click and extract the Zip file.
-You only need the Mod folder, feel free to delete everything else.
+You only need the `Mod` folder, feel free to delete everything else.
 ![Code](assets/Screenshot1.png)

 2. Copy and Paste everything inside the Mod folder to your game directory.
 The game directory location may vary.
 It's usually in `C:\Program Files (x86)\Steam\steamapps\common\` but if you are unsure right click the game in your steam library and select properties.
 Under 'Installed Files' click on 'Browse' to open your game directory.
 After you're done copying the files, the game folder structure should look like this.